This one is ripe for a Willy Wonka and the Chocolate Factory golden egg reference.

 Do you need responses and feedback within a certain number of days after finishing a prototype?
 Say so.

-Tip #7: Call Out The Industries That Are A Good Fit–And The Ones That Ain’t
+Qualifying Strategy #7: Call Out the Industries That Are a Good Fit–And the Ones That Ain’t

 And last but certainly not least, be specific about who you work with and who you don’t.